Alejogb1/job-board/blog-data/can-sentiment-analysis-extract-positive-and-negative-aspects-from-reviews.md

 id: "can-sentiment-analysis-extract-positive-and-negative-aspects-from-reviews"
 ---

-Alright, let's talk sentiment analysis and its capacity to dissect reviews into positive and negative components.
+, let's talk sentiment analysis and its capacity to dissect reviews into positive and negative components.
 It's a question I've grappled with firsthand, particularly during my time developing a customer feedback system for an e-commerce platform a few years back.
-We weren't just interested in an overall sentiment score; we needed to pinpoint *why* a user felt a certain way.
+We weren't just interested in an overall sentiment score; we needed to pinpoint _why_ a user felt a certain way.
 The short answer is yes, sentiment analysis can absolutely extract positive and negative aspects from reviews, but the devil, as always, is in the details.

 The fundamental process involves analyzing text and determining its emotional tone.
 At its most basic, this means identifying words or phrases associated with positivity or negativity.
 Think of terms like "excellent," "fantastic," or "love" as positive indicators, and words like "terrible," "awful," or "hate" as negative ones.
 However, it’s far from as simple as keyword matching.
 Context plays a huge role.
 "Not bad" doesn't indicate strong negativity despite containing "bad."
 We need models that understand nuances like negation, intensity, and even sarcasm.

 The extraction of specific aspects, such as features of a product, requires more than just general sentiment analysis.
 We typically use techniques known as aspect-based sentiment analysis (absa).
 Absa goes beyond overall polarity and aims to identify the specific aspects of a product or service that are being discussed and the sentiment towards each of these aspects.
-For example, in a phone review, "The camera takes amazing pictures, but the battery life is terrible," we want to understand that the sentiment towards the *camera* is positive while the sentiment towards the *battery life* is negative.
+For example, in a phone review, "The camera takes amazing pictures, but the battery life is terrible," we want to understand that the sentiment towards the _camera_ is positive while the sentiment towards the _battery life_ is negative.

 Here's where a few practical methods come into play.
 One common technique involves using pre-trained transformer models, like those based on BERT or RoBERTa, fine-tuned for absa tasks.
 These models are capable of capturing the intricate relationships between words within a sentence and are often trained on large datasets of annotated reviews.